alpinejs/alpine/packages/docs/src/en/directives/on.md

 </div>
 <!-- END_VERBATIM -->

-> Note: Normal click events with some modifiers (like `ctrl`) will automatically become `context` events in most browsers.
-Similarly, `right-click` events will trigger a `context` event, but will also trigger an `auxclick` event if the `context` event is prevented.
+> Note: Normal click events with some modifiers (like `ctrl`) will automatically become `contextmenu` events in most browsers.
+Similarly, `right-click` events will trigger a `contextmenu` event, but will also trigger an `auxclick` event if the `contextmenu` event is prevented.

 <a name="custom-events"></a>
 ## Custom events